Another year, another batch of bakers are set to enter the famous Great British Bake Off tent.

 Yes, there is.
 A typically zany trailer sees a rush on supermarkets as people prepare for Bake Off, with one woman even praying to a portrait of Paul Hollywood in the hope of getting a golden handshake…

 Who are the contestants on Bake Off?

 You can read all about

 this year’s Baker’s Dozen and One right here – it’s the youngest line-up of contestants the show’s ever had, fact fans.

 Paul Hollywood and Prue Leith are back for 2019, with Paul getting in the Bake Off spirit by sharing this sugary-sweet Mad Hatter-inspired tea party snap.

 Who are the hosts on Bake Off?

-Unlikely duo Sandi Toksvig and Noel Fielding are expected to host proceedings in the GBBO tent once again…
+Sandi Toksvig and Noel Fielding will be hosting proceedings in the GBBO tent once again…

 When is Bake Off filmed?